1964 in the Vietnam War: December

 The Battle of An Lao began when the PAVN/VC captured the district headquarters of An Lão, about 300 mi from Saigon.
 The PAVN/VC were successful in repeatedly beating back large numbers of counterattacking ARVN troops.
 This battle was the first time in that area that the PAVN/VC "used the new tactic of coordinating main force units with local and guerrilla forces."
-The battle resulted in 150 PAVN/VC killed, 300 ARVN casualties and two U.S. killed.
+The battle resulted in 316 PAVN/VC killed, 34 ARVN and three US killed.